triangledirt/obj/BUILD.md

 ## get the source

-the obj project has no release tags--the latest code is the latest release
+the obj project has no release tags—the latest code is the latest release

-to use--first get the source code
+to use—first get the source code

     git clone git@github.com:triangledirt/obj.git